 The Human Research Protection Program has prepared a toolkit pertaining to in-person research activities aligned with institutional plans to resume previously halted research activities as soon as possible while maintaining adherence to public health guidance and maintaining appropriate hazard mitigation strategies.

-PIs of all human research projects must take some action in order to begin or resume in-person activities involving in-person contact with participants in Phases 1 and 2.
+PIs of all human research projects must take some action in order to begin or resume in-person activities involving in-person contact with participants.
 For some projects, the PI may only need to complete a checklist and upload it to the IRB Portal.
-For other projects, the PI may need to submit a protocol modification, which the IRB must review and approve before human research in Phase 1 or 2 may begin or resume.
+For other projects, the PI may need to submit a protocol modification, which the IRB must review and approve before in-person human research may begin or resume.

 The study PI must submit a plan to ensure that the research can be conducted safely.
 The plan should include:

 - A screening process and materials to determine COVID-19 risk for the in-person activity

 - A completed checklist corresponding to the risk Level for the project (see HRPP Toolkit Decision Tools) and, for Level 4, an SOP for: maintaining social distancing requirements, PPE, proper cleaning of materials, equipment, and commonly touched areas where the activities will take place.

 - Any activities that can be conducted remotely, even if there is in-person contact necessary for other activities, should be conducted remotely.
 For example, if a study visit includes completion of questionnaires and a treadmill protocol, consider moving the administration of questionnaires to an online mechanism and schedule the activity to be completed in the participant’s home before or after the treadmill protocol.